 But anyone who has managed a project will tell you it’s much more than that, which is why the project life cycle is so useful.

 The project life cycle is a 4-step framework designed to help project managers guide their projects successfully from start to finish.
+The purpose of the project life cycle is to create an easy to follow framework to guide projects.

 - The project initiation stage: understand the goals, priorities, deadlines, and risks of the project